nicklan/pnmixer/README.md

 Icons
 -----
-Icons are slightly modified versions of icons from Paul Davey's "Umicons Volume 2" icon set.
+Icons are a slightly modified versions of the icons from Paul Davey's "Umicons Volume 2" icon set.
 You can find his website at:
 [http://mattahan.deviantart.com/art/Umicons-Volume-2-1948945](http://mattahan.deviantart.com/art/Umicons-Volume-2-1948945)